 Today we hear a lot “ Open Innovation ” but actually there are a lot of people who are not sure what it means exactly.
 As this topic is important nowadays, we decided to write an article about it to clarify all your doubts.

 What is Open innovation?

-Open innovation is about combining internal resources with external ones to boost innovation culture in the company.
+Open innovation is about combining internal resources with external ones to boost the innovation culture in the company.
 For example, big companies like GE, Cisco or Microsoft, etc. tend to have 8-12 different value pools, for instance, think suppliers, startups, customers or universities, etc. to consider for their open innovation efforts.

-In other words, open innovation is a business model that encourages you to connect with outside sources so you can profit from exciting new startups and product opportunities, get broader pool of talent, collaborate with others to come up with innovation that you could never do just by yourself.
+In other words, open innovation is a business model that encourages you to connect with outside sources so you can profit from exciting new startups and product opportunities, get a broader pool of talent, and collaborate with others to come up with an innovation that you could never do just by yourself.

 Actually, now, large multinationals including Kraft, KLM, Pfizer, and Siemens actively and openly participate in collaborative, online innovation communities where seekers and solution providers work together.
-Much the way tech companies use hackathons to get outsiders to contribute to their goals, OI-committed businesses announce proudly that they’re taking full advantage of the global innovation community.
+Much like the way tech companies use hackathons to get outsiders to contribute to their goals, OI-committed businesses announce proudly that they’re taking full advantage of the global innovation community.
 That transparency demonstrates to the market that they have a clear strategy for the future and they’re aggressively pursuing it out in the open.